dell/omnia/docs/source/Logging/ControlPlaneLogs.rst

 Grafana Loki
 --------------

-After `telemetry.yml <../Telemetry/index.html>`_ is run, Grafana services are installed on the control plane.
+After `telemetry.yml <../Telemetry/index.html>`_ is run, Grafana services are installed on the OIM.

     i.
 Get the Grafana IP using ``kubectl get svc -n grafana``.